djalbat/sufficient/README.md

 ## Main application architecture

-The basic idea is to create the view and model and to pass references to these, together with references to a scheduler and a method to make use of them all, to the `assignMethods()` method of the `controller` singleton.
+The basic idea is to create the view and model and to pass these, together with a scheduler and a method to make use of them all, to the `assignMethods()` method of the `controller` singleton.
 Only once methods have been assigned to the controller is the view attached to the browser's DOM:

 ```js
 const scheduler = new Scheduler(),